-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE hole/point will be affected by the pipeline construction.
+No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 6.1.6.
+Mentioned that his game's drinking hole/point will be affected by the pipeline construction.
 Mentioned that game will not make use of the drinking point during construction as game move away from areas were disturbance occur.
 Mentioned that drinking point will have to be relocated.
-Walt (Farm Goedehoop 552 LQ) June 2009) 6.1.7.
+A J van der Walt (Farm Goedehoop 552 LQ) Waterfall Lodge (22 June 2009) Provision made in EMP for stock watering points.
+6.1.7.
 Indicated that there is only one access point to one of the drinking points on his farm, and this point of entry will be blocked off as a result of the proposed pipeline construction.
 G. Emslie (Farm Fancy 556 LQ) Waterfall Lodge (22 June 2009) Provision made in EMP for access control.
 Requisite discussions to be held with directly affected landowners, TCTA and ECO to determine individual requirements.
 6.1.8.
 Mentioned that he does not want the servitude to be fenced off after construction.
 M. Schoeman (Farm Goedehoop 552 LQ) Waterfall Lodge (22 June 2009) SvE and JvdM indicated that the servitude will not be fenced off after construction.
 Requisite discussions to be held with directly affected landowners, TCTA and ECO to determine individual requirements.
 6.1.9.
 Enquired on how they will be informed on when construction will commence and whether they will be informed well in advance.
 All landowners present at meeting Waterfall Lodge (22 June 2009) JvdM indicated that the contractor should inform the landowners in writing of the date on which construction will commence, and that landowners should be informed well in advance.
 SvE mentioned that the method and timeframe for informing the landowner of the date of commencement of construction will be worked into the EMP.
-6.1.10. pipeline in this area would be very difficult as very steep slopes and valleys occur with very little flat terrain in between.
+6.1.10.
+Mentioned that the construction of a pipeline in this area would be very difficult as very steep slopes and valleys occur with very little flat terrain in between.
 Also enquired when compensation negotiators will visit the farmers and when the Department of Water Affairs and/or TCTA will visit the area to be able to see how difficult it would be to construct a pipeline in this area, and how costly it would be.
 G. Emslie (Farm Fancy 556 LQ) Waterfall Lodge (22 June 2009) JvdM mentioned that the purpose of this meeting is to determine where problem areas are and to establish alternative routes.
 SvE and JvdM indicated that the evaluators and negotiators will only visit the landowners once a preferred route has been established and after EIA approval.
 JvdM indicated that an aerial survey will be undertaken for the proposed pipeline route and that areas where pipeline construction will be impossible will be determined and the pipeline route amended accordingly.
 Since this meeting the mentioned farm was visited several times by project team members to investigate the matter further.
 6.1.11.
 Mentioned that there is only a 3m wide servitude for access to his farm, and that there is no alternative access routes.
-Mentioned that he would not have access to his farm during construction phase of the proposed pipeline.
-A J van der Walt (Farm Goedehoop 552 LQ) Waterfall Lodge (22 June 2009) JvdM indicated that a solution to the problem should be investigated.
+Mentioned that he would not have access to his farm during construction phase of the A J van der Walt (Farm Goedehoop 552 LQ) Waterfall Lodge (22 June 2009) JvdM indicated that a solution to the problem should be investigated.
 Requisite discussions to be held with directly affected landowners, TCTA and ECO to determine individual requirements.